Schedule Indexing¶

 - Click the gear icon next to the Schedule label

-- The Schedule Settings modal opens with default expression
+- The Schedule Settings modal opens showing the current schedule

 0 2 * * * - Verify the description updates to: "At 02:00 AM"